-For over 25 years, family owned and operated ABC prides itself in continuing to provide a “home away from home” for children and their families!
+For 30 years, family-owned and operated ABC prides itself in continuing to provide a “home away from home” for children and their families!

 Jolanta (Jakubiak) Matysiak has been a member of the Greenpoint community for over 50 years.
 She lived in Greenpoint since the time of her immigration from Poland as a young child.
 She completed an M.S.Ed. in school psychology, as she always had an interest in children and their learning.
 Jolanta was also very family-oriented and was committed to supporting her mother’s family business—Turysta Travel Agency, at 107 Nassau Avenue.
 For many years she worked as a travel agent and tour guide.
 In the mid-1970’s, when she began having a family, Jolanta realized that there were no convenient child-care options in the neighborhood.